 In actual fact, we ended up putting Out of Stock notices on all the big selling items to stem the flow of orders.
 This helped ease the pressure in the short term.

 Longer-term, we did eventually manage to automate the transfer of order data from Magento, directly into SAP.
 That wasn’t a glamorous project.
-But it made a huge difference to the customer experience, and to the workload on the customer service team.
+We needed some advanced IT skills to solve it.
+But when we did, it made a huge difference to the customer experience, and to the workload on the customer service team.

 Lesson #2 - E-Commerce needs more substance than style

-We’ve spent quite a lot of time working with big global organisations.
-And in them, we frequently come across what we call the “centre of attention” style marketing leader.
+We’ve spent a lot of time working with big global organisations.
+And in them, we frequently come across what we call the “centre of attention” style leader.

 They like telling people what to do, and love spending time with agencies.
 Their biggest concern is keeping the Most Important Person happy.
 And that’s their boss, not the customer.

-They always has their eye on that next marketing role.
+They always have their eye on that next big role.
 And, they spend most of their time making sure they manage internal perceptions of what they do.
-They are all about the style.
+They’re all about the style, not the substance.

-Yeh, you’ve definitely met that type of marketing person, right?
+Yeh, you’ve definitely met that type of leader, right?